 Creating Lasting Change in Your Life

 “Change, whether good or bad, is a part of life.
-And, though you may not always realize it, everybody wants to change on a deep, subconscious level,” says Pamela Dintaman, MDiv, BCC, Spiritual Wellness Provider at Canyon Ranch® Tucson.
+And, though you may not always realize it, everybody wants to change on a deep, subconscious level,” says Stephanie Ludwig, PhD, MDiv, MA, director of spiritual wellness at Canyon Ranch Tucson.
 “Some people thrive on change, but there are many people who not only resist change, but actually fear it.
-The part of us that wants change is the part that longs to let go of our habits that no longer serve us in order for us to choose healthier ones, like staying fit, reaching career goals and choosing nurturing relationships.”
-Dintaman adds that our natural way of being is change and flow and growth; when all of that stops happening, our lives become stagnant.
-“We crave change because it is natural.”
+The part of us that wants change longs to let go of habits that no longer serve us, so we can choose healthier ones, like staying fit, reaching career goals, and choosing nurturing relationships.”
+Ludwig adds that our natural way of being is change and flow and growth; when all of that stops happening, our lives become stagnant.
+“We crave change because it’s natural.”

-With a little work and a little help, you can invite change in.
-Here are Dintaman’s key pieces of advice as you begin to move toward whatever change you seek:
+With a little work and a bit of help, you can invite change in.
+Here are Ludwig’s key pieces of advice as you begin to move toward whatever change you seek:

-Consider your overall health.
-When all aspects of your wellness—physical, emotional, mental and spiritual—are balanced, you are better equipped to face any obstacles that come with making a change.
+When all aspects of your wellness—physical, emotional, mental, and spiritual—are balanced, you’re better equipped to face any obstacles that come with making a change.
 If, for example, you’re battling a physically draining health condition, you may not feel up to finding a new job.
 Or, if you’re grieving the loss of a loved one, you may not be emotionally ready to move far from family and friends.
 Change happens most easily when we are taking care of ourselves on all levels.

-Ask for help.
-“We need to reach out for support.
-We don’t have to figure this all out by ourselves,” Dintaman emphasizes.
-A counselor—whether a mental health professional or a spiritual counselor—can be useful in breaking patterns of thinking and acting that don’t serve the changes you want to introduce into your life, such as: It will take too long and cost too much to change careers.
+“We all need to reach out for support at times.
+We don’t have to figure this all out by ourselves,” Ludwig emphasizes.
+A counselor—whether a mental health professional or a spiritual counselor—can help you break patterns of thinking and acting that don’t serve the changes you want in your life, such as: It will take too long and cost too much to change careers.
 I can’t start over now.
-“Talking with someone can make a goal clearer and the ability to reach it will feel more attainable,” explains Dintaman.
+“Talking with someone can make a goal clearer, and your ability to reach it will feel more attainable,” explains Ludwig.

-Be patient.
-“This process doesn’t produce instantaneous results; we have to endure moments of doubt and fear, and understand that significant change takes time,” explains Dintaman.
-“Sometimes you have to take the plunge, do some real soul-searching and wait a while.
+“This process doesn’t produce instantaneous results.
+We have to endure moments of doubt and fear, and understand that significant change takes time,” explains Ludwig.
+“Sometimes you have to take the plunge, do some real soul-searching and wait awhile.
 I often think of the caterpillar in its cocoon.
 What is needed in the cocoon?
 Transformation, trust, surrender, patience, and a willingness to let go of the old and open to the new.
 I imagine it might not be entirely comfortable.
 But when a butterfly emerges, everything is different, and it was worth the wait.”